 Tuesday 1st August

 • Twin share accommodation (single supplements are available for an extra 40 EUR per night).

-• Train in and out Beijing-Pyongyang-Beijing.
-Flights are extra.3.
-All meals in the DPRK unless specified in the itinerary.
+• All meals in the DPRK unless specified in the itinerary.

 • Korean and western guides.

 • Extra drinks and souvenirs